mashupgarage/MG-Eng-Playbook/standards/tests/general-testing-guidelines.md

 - ❌ implementation of external libraries or plugins (e.g. GraphQL routing)
 - ❌ the internals of languages used in project (e.g. Ruby class implementation)
 - ❌ the internals of frameworks used in project (e.g. Phoenix controller implementation)

+## Inputs and outputs should be predictable

+We don't want tests that randomly pass or fail unexpectedly.
+This can cause delays in CI pipelines which hinders delivery of updates.
+As such we need to make tests predictable where given a certain input we are sure of what the output will be.